man-group/ArcticDB/docs/mkdocs/docs/technical/linting.md

 We use Black for Python and clang-format for C++.

-The `.clang-format` file in the root of this repo is unchanged from the LLVM style, except for three things:
+The `.clang-format` file in the root of this repo is based on LLVM style with some minor tweaks.

-- It uses a line length of 88 rather than the default of 80.
-This is to match Black.
-- It uses PointerAlignment: Left (rather than Right)
-- We use `SortIncludes:    Never` rather than `CaseSensitive` as the change of order breaks compilation

 ### Running Linters